MileHacker Logo

 Zimbabwe mainly uses USD.
 Zambia uses Zambian Kwacha (ZMW), with USD widely accepted for tourist activities.
 Exchange money at official bureaux de change.

 ATMs exist but is sometimes unreliable.
-Credit card acceptance is growing in hotels and larger shops, but cash helps for park fees, visas, smaller establishments, and tips.
+Credit card acceptance is increasing in hotels and larger shops, but cash assists with park fees, visas, smaller establishments, and tips.

 Always agree on taxi fares before beginning your journey to prevent disputes.